dalekjs/skaro/Readme.md

 * allow sub-units (much like before/after) that can be registered as macros or something

+* reporting should clearly identify Wrapper-Units (before/after) and Macro-Units (currently identified as "non-handle task")
+* reporting should, in failure case, identify the special-unit of which a task failed
+* core/* should take option objects in constructors

 * ServicePlugin to hook into `Dalek.start()`, `Dalek.stop()` and `Dalek.kill()` lifecycle-phases to transparently fire up services used by the test (web server, proxy, video capture, …) Would this also require hooks for suiteStarted, unitEnded, … possibly even `browser url changed`?

 * think about `continueOnFailure` on task-level, unit-level and suite-level - this should allow running all the tests to figure out what is failing, rather than aborting execution on first failure dalekjs/dalek#13 (dalek 0.0.x was continueOnFailure by default)